 When discussing sf in the fandom [link to Swedish blog post] of the 1980s and on, the drift among fans, writers, critics and editors was mainly of a left-leaning, anti-traditional, anti-conservative kind.
-For instance, "Heinlein" in those days was considered a label for reactionary, possibly fascist fiction -- as such, a veritable Mark of Cain and a plague flag.
+For instance, "Heinlein" in those days was considered a label for either (1) mindless boyish adventure, or (2) reactionary attitudes.
+All told, in those days "Heinlein" was something of a Mark of Cain and a plague flag.
 This was true in both Swedish and British fandom of those days, maybe even in the US.

-I read some Heinlein back in the day.
+I personally read some Heinlein back in the day.
 And I liked it.
 And as time went by I discovered that this Heinlein figure was more than a teller of mindless adventures.
+More than just an ordinary American conservative.
 He conceptualised attitudes and ideas worth looking closer at -- right-wing attitudes, and as such not merely of the "libertarian, economic, pro-free enterprise" kind but of a generally traditionalist ilk, stressing the need for eternal values such as duty, honor, courage, self-restraint, magnanimity and faith.